zupa-hu/errors/README.md

 This package comes with an experimental error handling mechanism for Go that very interestingly seem to check all the requirements boxes:

+- no need to write `if err != nil {...}` all the time
+- equally robust & self-documenting as returned errors are
+- no performance penalty
+- feature parity with the Go v2 error handling draft
 - Go v1.* compatible - use it today
-- type safe
-- enjoy the simplicity and selfdocumenting nature of returned errors
-- no need to actually return the errors
-- faster then returning errors
-- feature parity with the Go v2 error handling draft
 - no need to port your entire codebase

 **Impossible.
 Or is it?**